DouglasDwyer/octo-release/README.md

 The engine is written in Rust, and runs on native platforms and the web using WASM and WebGPU.

+### Supported platforms

+- Native: Windows
+- Web: Windows or Mac with Chrome, Edge, or Opera (or any other browser with WebGPU enabled)

 ### Controls

 - Mouse: look around